Geoff Connor: Background

 Connor was born and reared in Runnels County, a predominantly rural county near San Angelo, Texas.
 In 1985, Connor received a B.A. from Texas State University (formerly Southwest Texas State University) in International Studies.
 Connor also studied abroad at Birkbeck College, University of London.
 He later attended the University of Texas School of Law in Austin, from which he received his J.D. degree in 1988.
 He has been board certified in administrative law since 1995.
 He completed a graduate certificate course from the Texas A&M University Bush School of Public Service focused on Intelligence Studies.
 In 2016, Connor received his PhD in history from the University of Texas at Austin with a focus on modern U.S. diplomatic and national security history.
-Connor was a member of the Delta Epsilon chapter of Sigma Tau Gamma while attending Texas State University.
+Connor was a member of the Sigma Tau Gamma fraternity while attending Texas State University.

 Connor lived in the United Kingdom in 1985.
 During this time, he served as an analyst for the British Government and was a top aide to the Chairman of the House of Lords Foreign Policy Committee (The Earl of Kimberley) and the Chairman of the Lords Defence Committee (Lord Chalfont).